wainersm/cc-cloud-api-adaptor/podvm/README.md

 # Introduction

-This directory contains the sources to build the podvm image (qcow2 file) for various Linux distributions and cloud providers.
-So use the instructions in the next sections if you need to build your own image with changes to meet your requirements.
-Otherwise you can find [here](../docs/consuming-prebuilt-podvm-images.md) information on how to consume pre-built images.

 # How to build locally

 In order to build locally it requires the source trees and softwares mentioned in the [developer's guide](../docs/DEVELOPMENT.md) to build this project binaries.
 It will also need [packer](https://www.packer.io/) (to build the qcow2), [rust](https://www.rust-lang.org/tools/install) (to build the Kata Containers's agent), as well as the following packages: